Georgia Hall: 2014–2019

-Hall finished T3rd in the 2017 Women's British Open, five strokes behind champion In-Kyung Kim at Kingsbarns.
-She then finished T10th at the Evian Championship, the final major of 2017.
+Hall finished tied-3rd in the 2017 Women's British Open, five strokes behind champion In-Kyung Kim at Kingsbarns.
+She then finished tied-10th at the Evian Championship, the final major of 2017.
 Hall won the Ladies European Tour Order of Merit in 2017 after recording seven top-10 finishes during the season.
-These included a T4th at the Lalla Meryem Cup and T9th at the Women's Scottish Open.
-After winning the Order of Merit, Hall said, "It was one of my targets at the start of this year and I’m over the moon...this is one of the biggest moments in my career."
+These included a tied-4th at the Lalla Meryem Cup and tied-9th at the Women's Scottish Open.
+After winning the Order of Merit, Hall said: "It was one of my targets at the start of this year and I’m over the moon...this is one of the biggest moments in my career."
 In December 2017, she successfully made it through qualifying school to earn her LPGA tour card.

 In February 2018, Hall finished in a tie for third at the ALPG Oates Victorian Open, and she followed this up by finishing T9th at the Canberra Classic.
 After she began playing on the LPGA Tour, Hall initially found it difficult adjusting her game in the United States, and she asked former golf professionals Ken Brown and Tom Lehman for advice.
-She secured her first LPGA top-10 finish of the year at the Thornberry Creek LPGA Classic in July, where she finished T7th.
+She secured her first LPGA top-10 finish of the year at the Thornberry Creek LPGA Classic in July, where she finished tied-7th.

 Hall won her first major championship at the 2018 Women's British Open in August, finishing two shots ahead of Pornanong Phatlum at Royal Lytham & St Annes.
 Hall hit six birdies in her final round 67 to become the fifth British winner of a ladies major.
-Afterwards, Hall said, "It was my goal when I was nine years old on the putting green: 'This six-footer's for the British Open' and to actually have that, and luckily it was just a tap-in, I'm over the moon.
-I'm so happy."
+Afterwards: Hall said, "It was my goal when I was nine years old on the putting green: 'This six-footer's for the British Open' and to actually have that, and luckily it was just a tap-in, I'm over the moon."
 She ended the season by winning her second consecutive Ladies European Tour Order of Merit, becoming the youngest player to defend the title.
 Hall was also named the Players' Player of the Year on the Ladies European Tour, and she finished the year eighth in the world rankings.
 At the end of the year, she was named Sunday Times Young Sportswomen of the Year.

-In August 2019, Hall finished T35th in her defence of the Women's British Open at Woburn.
+In August 2019, Hall finished tied-35th in her defence of the Women's British Open at Woburn.
 Before the tournament, she revealed that her replica trophy from her win in 2018 had been stolen from her car two months previously.
 In the 2019 Solheim Cup at Gleneagles Hotel, Scotland.
-Hall won all four of her matches to help Europe to a 14.513.5 win over USA.
+Hall won all four of her matches to help Europe to a 14.5–13.5 win over USA.
 She won three matches partnering Céline Boutier and then beat Lexi Thompson 2 and 1 in the final day singles.
-Hall called Europe's win "absolutely awesome".
-On the LPGA Tour in 2019, she recorded three top-10 finishes, with a best placing of T4th at the Volunteers of America Classic.
+On the LPGA Tour in 2019, she recorded three top-10 finishes, with a best placing of tied-4th at the Volunteers of America Classic.
 Hall's world ranking dropped to 41 at the end of the year.